Benny Parsons: Illness and death

 Parsons began having trouble breathing in the summer of 2006.
 He was diagnosed with lung cancer.
 He announced in October 2006 that the treatment had been successful, and that he had a clean bill of health.
 Parsons had stopped smoking in 1978, the treatment cost Parsons the use of his left lung.

-His health prevented him from attending a ceremony in November 2006 where he was to be presented with the Myers Brothers Award, honoring his contributions to racing.
+Parsons' health prevented him from attending a ceremony in November 2006 where he was to be presented with the Myers Brothers Award, honoring his contributions to racing.

 On December 26, 2006, Parsons was readmitted to the hospital and placed in intensive care because of complications relating to lung cancer.
 Doctors would find a blood clot in his right lung.

 On January 16, 2007, Parsons died of complications from lung cancer treatment in the intensive care unit of the Carolinas Medical Center in Charlotte, North Carolina.
 He is buried near his childhood home in Purlear, North Carolina, which is now the site of Benny Parsons' Rendezvous Ridge.
 Rendezvous Ridge is also his wife Terri's residence as well as being a racing museum and a winery.